-When asked whether she would ever consider undergoing a plastic surgery procedure, Kylie told The Daily Telegraph on the weekend: “Oh boy.
+When asked whether she would ever consider undergoing a plastic surgery procedure, Kylie told The Daily Telegraph: “Oh boy.
 Never say never... but I would be really frightened of how surgery would turn out."

 “I don't even like getting items custom made such as dresses because I like to try before I buy.
 I feel this would be the same for my face.
 What happens if you hate the result?”
 Kylie told the publication.

 She later added: “You're stuck looking at this mug.
 Sorry.”

 Kylie has previously opened up to WHO about her thoughts on ageing, saying as the years go on, she feels even more comfortable in her skin.

 “I don’t feel a day over 30!”
 Kylie told WHO in 2019.